 The circuitry and application of the CARVER Sonic Holography® Sound Processing System are protected by United States Patent 4,218,585 and corresponding foreign patents.

 Dolby Notice (their lawyers insist. . .)

-Dolby, Pro Logic and the double D are trademarks of Dolby Licensing Corporation.
+Dolby and Pro Logic are trademarks of Dolby Licensing Corporation.